Hotels near Bill Cooke Park

 Which hotels near Bill Cooke Park offer free breakfast?

-Which hotels near Bill Cooke Park have a pool?
+Which hotels near Bill Cooke Park have an outdoor pool?

 Which hotels near Bill Cooke Park offer free parking?